Natural disasters are “unavoidable environmental events” that create significant life loss, injury, property damage, and dislocation.

 Infestations like swarms of locusts might seem like something that only occurred during biblical times, but they are still genuine threats.

-Climate change is causing changes in pest life cycles and behavior, allowing them to survive and reproduce.
+Climate change is causing pest life cycles and behavior changes, allowing them to survive and reproduce.
 The pests can consume entire crops, which can then cause famine and increased food prices.